MilesCranmer/vim-stream/README.md

 # vims

 Do you live in a vim editor?
-Then, maybe, performing stream editing with a command-line vim would feel a little more natural than if you were to use sed or awk, but just as concise.
+Then, maybe, stream editing with vim feels more natural than sed or awk:

 ```
 cat myfile.txt | vims ':3,4norm yyGp' ':1d'
 ```
-which means: on the 3rd and 4th line, enter normal mode, then copy the line to the bottom of the file.
+which means: on the 3rd and 4th line, enter normal mode and copy the line to the bottom of the file.
 The second command deletes line 1.